 Welcome to Alfama, the district of Lisbon where time stands still.
 Filled with old-world treasures, 15th-century parlors, graffiti-decorated housing, and winding, narrow walkways.
 The blend of traditional Portuguese music, medieval architecture, and modern cuisine creates a playfulness worth highlighting.

-For an unforgettable adventure through the enchanting Alfama district, get in touch with our experienced local guides and organise a personalised private tour.
+For an unforgettable adventure through the enchanting Alfama district, get in touch with our experienced local guides and organize a personalized private tour.
 Now let’s take a closer look at the spirit of Alfama.

 History